DigitalPublishingToolkit/PL-Manual-2016-2017/md/01_mainbody.md

 <div>
 <img src="imgs/lucia.png" /> Lucia Dossin<br class="clear" />
 I have a background in design and development for the web, hold a BA in Architecture and Urbanism from FAUUSP (Brazil) and a MA in Media Design and Communication from Piet Zwart Institute, Rotterdam.
 Interested in hybrid publishing and in mixing inputs and outputs.
-I am a curious person, I don’t have a smartphone and I love black cats.
 </div>

 <div>